NateEag/how-i-code/content/know-your-editor.rst

 `workhorses <http://david.rothlis.net/emacs/howtolearn.html>`__.

-Emacs, bash, and vim have been honed over decades to a razor edge, each incarnating generations of hard-won insight on how to change text.
-To learn that wisdom takes time and patience, but the effort is well worth it.
+Emacs, bash, and vim have been honed over decades to a razor edge, each incarnating generations of hard-won insight on how to work with text.
+Learning that wisdom takes time and patience, but the effort is well worth it.

 Both are arbitrarily extensible [1]_ and have a huge array of extensions to